...does he even know what he's doing?

 - The Pale Man from Pan's Labyrinth actually has eyes.
 Just not in his face!

-- Also on the subject of Doug Jones playing creepy characters in films made by Guillermo del Toro, we have the Angel of Death from Hellboy II.
+- Also on the subject of Doug Jones playing creepy characters in films made by Guillermo del Toro, we have the Angel of Death from Hellboy II: The Golden Army.
 It has eyes all over its wings, but none on its face.
 It was perhaps the most memorable moment in the film.

 - The major creep factor in Coraline is that everyone in the Other World has black buttons sewn into their eyes.